 - Get Involved

 The North Coast Inland Trail will one day stretch across northern Ohio from Indiana to Pennsylvania on a network of connecting off-road trails.
 Today, large sections of the trail, especially from the Indiana border to Lorain County, Ohio, are well defined.
 One of these segments, a 19.3-mile route from Wakeman to Elyria, formerly known as the Oberlin Bike Path, is a popular and well-used trail.
-The other components of the North Coast Inland Trail are located in Lorain County and Sandusky and Ottawa counties.
+The other components of the North Coast Inland Trail are located in Huron County and Sandusky and Ottawa counties.

-Just past the park, you will find a plaque commemorating the Great Kipton Train Wreck.
+The Lorain County trail follows the corridor of the former Toledo, Norwalk and Cleveland Railroad along a paved pathway that offers a classic rail-trail experience: flat and mostly straight.
+Find the entrance to the trail on County Line Road (also called Green Street) at the Huron County border, less than a mile north of US Route 20, just east of the town of Wakeman.
+Enjoy a quiet ride through farmland for about 2 miles before reaching Kipton’s downtown community park.
+The park in Kipton has a porta-john and a gazebo.
+It also features a historic marker commemorating the Great Kipton Train Wreck.
 It was here in 1891 that two trains collided head on, resulting in eight deaths.
 The wreck was blamed on a train conductor’s watch, which was slow by 4 minutes and caused him to delay moving one of the trains to a separate track.
 Railroad officials hired prominent Cleveland jeweler Webb Ball to investigate railroad timekeeping and institute standards to avoid such accidents.
 Locals credit Ball’s capable work with the origin of the much-used idiom “on the ball.”

 Past Oberlin, the vista becomes rolling farmland, with herds of cattle and roaming horses, as well as rural homesteads.
 Birdlife along the way includes cardinals, turkey vultures, bluebirds, warblers, and vireos.
 This end of the trail has recently been extended and now continues to the Black River Reservation in Elyria.
 This trailhead provides restrooms and water fountains, as well as a connection to the Bridgeway Trail.